Tejas-hue/CAEE/README.md

 >But what if, instead, we asked: What does this sadness long for?
 Maybe it’s comfort.
 Maybe it’s connection.
 Maybe it just wants to be seen;
 Because behind every emotion is a human need, quietly hoping someone will notice.

->So I built something that doesn’t just classify feelings — it contextualizes them.
+>So I built something that doesn’t just classify feelings; it contextualizes them.
 Something closer to “Oh, you’re feeling hopeless?
 You probably need comfort.”
 Not “ :) sad ”.